-Come join us for the Books Are Fun Book Fair in room 421, Belk Library and Information Commons.
+Come join us for the Books Are Fun Book Fair in the Borkowski Reading Room, Belk Library and Information Commons.

-Product categories include children's story books, cookbooks, New York Times best sellers, stationery and scrapbooking, music collections, and gifts for all ages.
+Product categories include: children's story books, cookbooks, New York Times best sellers, stationery & scrapbooking, music collection and much, much more.

 Cash, all debit and credit cards, checks and post-dated checks accepted.

 Proceeds go to the Richard T. Barker Friends of the Library.

 For more information contact Lynn Patterson at 828-262-2087

 Two library employees, Lynn Patterson and Russell Paige, have received the 2015 Appalachian State University Service Award.
 Each year four individuals from across campus are recognized for their contributions to the University that go above and beyond the ordinary.

 Lynn and Russell exemplify employees whose great attitude enriches the campus community, and whose work has been an asset to students, faculty, and co-workers.

 The two were honored at convocation held September 3, 2015 at the Holmes Convocation Center.
 Lynn Patterson works in Administrative Services, and Russell Paige works in Learning and Research Services.